SniverDaBest/licensinator/README.md

 [![](https://tokei.rs/b1/github/SniverDaBest/licensinator)](https://github.com/SniverDaBest/licensinator)

 # Info
-Licensinator is a smallish Rust program to check the current license of a project with one command.\
+Licensinator is a smallish Rust program to create, check or modify the license of a project with one command.\
-It will ~~eventually~~ soon have the ability to change and/or create license files in your own projects!

 # Bugs
 There's probably a million bugs in this code, but I just don't really have the time to find and fix them all at once.\